mckenzie-steenson/amazon-app/README.md

 flutter pub upgrade
 ```

-Follow this guide to understand the App environment setup, build process, TigerGraph integration, and Flutter development: https://kristinezhengx.github.io/amazon-app-site/

 ## Flutter
 [Flutter](https://flutter.dev/) is a crossplatfrom UI tool kit that helps in developing native Android and iOS app from a single code base.

-## App

-Check out the video tutorial 👉 :

-To know more awesome content about Flutter.,

-Visit my channel 👉 :

 ## Dependencies
 ```pubspec.yaml